-When isoniazid is used to prevent tuberculosis, it can be used alone, as well as with other TB medicines (usually the medicines rifampicin or rifapentine).
-The dose of [TB405 trade name] depends on whether other medicines are used as well, and on the weight of the person taking the medicine.
-Your health care provider will prescribe the appropriate medicines and advise you on the right doses to take.
+When isoniazid is used to prevent tuberculosis in individuals at risk, it can be used alone, as well as with other TB medicines (usually the medicines rifampicin or rifapentine).
+The dose of [TB173 trade name] depends on whether other medicines are used as well, and on the weight of the person taking the medicine.
 For adults and older children, another product containing higher amounts of isoniazid is usually preferred where possible.

-If [TB405 trade name] is used on its own, then the following daily doses have been recommended in those under 10 years of age:
+If [TB173 trade name] is used on its own, then the following daily doses have been recommended in those under 10 years of age: